danielgblanco/diaspora-aws/README.md

 Due to the wide range of cost and reliability requirements, we can think of two possible architectures.
 One focused on high reliability, and the other one focused on low cost.

+It should be noted that, even though there are other *diaspora forks supporting Docker installations, this repo is based on the original installation instructions.

 # Low Cost Alternative
 This is a simpler, low-cost architecture.
 While it still provides a reliable setup, it does not implement any high availability features and downtime or low performance are possible.
 The advantage is that this stack can be run for less